Captain Rahera, Terror of the Wailing Sea

 - Galleon: The Harpoon is great with her feat, and the Power Lifter can get her the extra 2" towards melee that lets her get a free spell.
 Further Black Spot plus Drag and her feat offer a lot of very-difficult-to-pull-off combos.
 Kill a model in the Black Spot unit with a blast, fire the Harpoon at a heavy, rinse, repeat.
 That's the theory anyway.

 - Blockader: Rocket Fists are far more dangerous under Manifest Destiny and it threats 14" while not getting shot on the way in.
 She also gives it an extra spray with her feat.
+A very strong choice.

 - Scallywag: With Gang Fighter and Manifest Destiny, he can punch above his weight class but choose his target wisely because he won't get two turns to attack.